 1. What is the Stroll through History, Woodland, California?

-The Stroll Through History is a ticketed open homes tour of vintage homes combined with free walking, biking, and self-guided tours throughout Woodland’s circa 1900’s downtown central street, (called Main Street) Nationally Registered Historic District and historic surrounding neighborhoods.
+The Stroll Through History is a ticketed open homes tour of vintage homes combined with free walking, biking, and docent led tours throughout Woodland’s circa 1900’s downtown central street, (called Main Street) Nationally Registered Historic District and historic surrounding neighborhoods.

 2. When is the Stroll through History?

-The Stroll is held every year on the Saturday after Labor Day.
+The Stroll is held every year on the first Saturday in October.
 Events at the Plaza begin between 8:30 and 9:00 AM.
 Tickets are $25.00 per person and $30.00 if purchased on the day of the Stroll.

-3. How do I purchase tickets for the Open Homes and Bus Tours, and how much do they cost?
+3. How do I purchase tickets for the Open Homes and how much do they cost?

 There is no entry fee and no parking fee for the Stroll.
 Bring your own bicycle for the free guided Bicycle Tours.
 Open Home Tour tickets are $25.00 ($30.00 on Stroll Day).
-These tickets may be purchased online, through mail, or at Corner Drug (602 Main St.), The Nest at 510 Main St., or Local Inspirations at 524 Main St. Tickets will be for sale at these locations beginning Monday, August 26th.
-Tickets may also be purchased the day of the event in Heritage Plaza from 8am-2pm.
+To purchase tickets in person, please visit Corner Drug (602 Main St.), The Nest at 510 Main St., or Local Inspirations at 524 Main St. Tickets will be for sale at these locations beginning Monday, August 26th.
+Tickets may also be purchased the day of the Stroll at Heritage Plaza from 8am-2pm.
 See BUY TICKETS for more information.

 4. How do I get there?
 Where do I park.